 [English/Japanese]

 May 5th is Children's Day.
-On Children's Day, people decorate the outside with fish carp called Koi Nobori.
-Koi Noboris" are decorations to wish for the growth of children and their success in life.
-The Asakawa River in Nishi-Hachioji is decorated with many Koi Noboris carp streamers.
-The carp streamers flowing on the river are beautiful and very moving.
-It takes about 25 minutes to walk from the school, which is a bit far, but please go and see them.
+On Children's Day, people decorate the outside with fish called koinobori, or carp streamers.
+Koinobori are decorations that express wishes for children’s growth and success in life.
+The Asakawa River in Nishi-Hachioji is decorated with many koinobori carp streamers.
+The carp streamers flowing over the river are beautiful and very moving.
+It takes about 25 minutes to walk from the school, which is a bit far, but be sure to go and see them.

 Show original text